-The game features real time online play which is cross-platform between Android, iOS, and Steam.
-There is currently no pass-and-play option, but that has been mentioned as a possibility down the line.
+The game features real time online play, which is cross-platform between Android, iOS, and Steam, along with local pass-and-play.
 Games are created and joined via an online lobby, you choose the timeout you want (from 30 to 120 seconds, or “off” which is not to be confused with an asynchronous game), which expansion(s) to use, and whether to add any AI players to the mix.
 The game creator gets the choice to start the game as soon as somebody else enters the game.
 You can make a private game so that other players can enter the same room name to join.
 An invite system would be a welcome feature for private game.

 Online play works just fine.
 Games fly by quickly given the small timeouts and I haven’t had any issues while playing.
 There is an in-game chat.
 The game features an online leaderboard as well.
 The game was updated to include local pass-and-play.

 Single player has five different AI levels to play against which scale from easy to hard.
 When starting a new game you select the number of opponents, which expansions you want to use (some have specific settings you can toggle), and what VP pool you want to use, which will adjust the length of the game.
 I’m new to the game but have experience with deck builders.
 I found the first two AI levels to be rather easy, although not quite pushovers.
 Beyond that, I’ve found the AI to be pretty good.
 It will soundly crush me on the third difficulty level if I swing for a strategy and don’t connect, which happens a lot for me in this game as you can build strategies which require you to fill advancements with certain card types, and it’s easy for those plans to fall apart.
 I've earned victory against the 4th level AI, but haven't come particularly close against the toughest in limited attempts.